Google’s Algorithm

 2. Reduce HTTP Requests

-3. Implement Browser Caching
+3. Take advantage of Browser Caching

 4. Use a Content Delivery Network (CDN)